 Do neither get carried away, nor show unrealistic expectations of the job.
 Saying that you want to be a Financial Advisor because you like to help people would be (nearly) like saying that you want to work as a butcher because you like animals…

 Say rather that you love to work with money, have strong sales skills, and enjoy meeting all kinds of people.
 You can also say that you believe to have good knowledge of different investment products (especially if you went through a training program or certification), and will be able to give good advice to your clients.
+You can also check 7 sample answers to this question here: Why do you want to be a financial advisor?

 Why do you want to work for our bank (company)?